NiliusJulius/advent-of-code-2024/README.md

 # Java starter for advent of code

-A simple java starter which can be used for the Advent of Code https://adventofcode.com/ Based on code from Zebalu https://github.com/zebalu/advent-of-code-2023
+A simple java starter which can be used for the Advent of Code https://adventofcode.com/ Based on setup code from Zebalu https://github.com/zebalu/advent-of-code-2023

 ## How to use

 ### Setup

+Make sure the resources folder exists (under src/main/).
+This will be used to store all inputs.

 In order to be able to use the automatic input download, you will need to set up 2 environment variables: